maxdeviant/degree/Assignment_6.md

 ##Overview

+Phishing is a dangerous reality, one that many users are either not aware of or deem themselves too smart to be entrapped by.
+However, phishers are quite cunning and able to engineer some of the most effective types of cyber attacks today.
+While companies and organizations are doing their best to try and mitigate the damage of these attacks, there are some very simple steps that end users can take to protect themselves.

 This report is designed to convey the dangers of internet phishing and to inform readers on how best to protect themselves.
 A background of phishing will be included, as well as a breakdown of current phishing attacks used to compromise users and which demographic of people have been found to be the most vulnerable to phishing.
 Finally, this report will also discuss the steps that companies and organizations are taking to protect their users from possible phishing attempts.

 ##Phishing

 Phishing is defined by the Merriam-Webster dictionary as, “a scam by which an e-mail user is duped into revealing personal or confidential information which the scammer can use illicitly.”
 Now, this definition specifically cites emails as the only form of phishing, when in reality this is just the traditional form.

-Today, phishing can take a variety of forms, but the one element that they all have in common is that the phisher is masquerading as someone they are not.
+Today, phishing can take a variety of forms, but the one element that all such attempts have in common is that the phisher is masquerading as someone they are not.
 According to computer security expert Zulfikar Ramzan:

 > “The last few years has seen a rise in the frequency with which people have conducted meaningful transactions online; from making simple purchases to paying bills to banking, and even getting a mortgage or car loan or paying their taxes.
 This rise in online transactions has unfortunately been accompanied by a rise in attacks”
 >
 > *Handbook of Information and Communication Security*.

 In line with other forms of cyber attacks, phishing has evolved over the years in order to stay relevant to the current trends in computing.
-This means that phishers, as the attackers are called, are becoming increasingly more crafty in their approaches to compromise user information.
+This means that phishers, as the attackers are called, are becoming increasingly crafty in their approaches to compromise user information.

-Phishing attacks have become a very attractive exploit for hackers, as they must only be convincing enough to fool a user, rather than having to fool the vast amounts of security and antivirus software safeguarding a computer or network.
+Phishing attacks have become a very attractive venue for hackers, as they must only be convincing enough to fool a user, rather than having to fool the vast amounts of security and antivirus software safeguarding a computer or network.

 > “It doesn't matter how many firewalls, encryption software, certificates, or two-factor authentication mechanisms an organization has if the person behind the keyboard falls for a phish.”
 >